mphiliposian/tddrisk/README.md

 ## Turns
 - A turn is defined in three phases: Allocating reinforcements, attacking, and fortifying, and they always occur in this order.

 ### Allocating reinforcements:
 - The active player is provided a number of reinforcements equal to 3, or the number of territories they control divided by 3, whichever is greater.
 - The activate player is provided a number of reinforcements for each continent whose territories the player controls all of.
 The amount of reinforcements associated with each continent is shown in appendix B next to each continent's name.
-- At any point during the allocating reinforcements phase, the player may choose to turn in 3 cards in order to obtain additional reinforcements.
-Cards are explained in appendix D.
+- At any point during the allocating reinforcements phase, the player may choose to redeem a set of cards, and this set must contain exactly 3 cards; either 1 from each group, or all 3 from the same group.
+Card details are explained in appendix D.
+- When a player redeems a set of cards, the following things happen: The cards are moved to a set of used cards, the player receives a number of reinforcements equal to a set value that the game keeps track of, a redeemed set counter is incremented, and the set value is increased.
+- The set counter starts at 0, and the set value starts at 4.
+For each additional set redeemed, the set value increases by 2.
+When the set counter reaches 7, the set value increases by 5, and all future sets redeemed also increase the set value by 5.
 - At any point during the allocating reinforcements phase, the player may add a reinforcement to any of their controller territories.
 - The allocating reinorcements phase only ends when the player exhausts their reinforcements.

 ### Attacking:
+-

 ## Appendix A: Routes